erinfry6/BAGER/code/README.md

  - **Please see the instructions at the top of each individual script for modification requirements.**

- - If you would like to modify the models testeed by BayesTraits from the default models in this pipeline, you will need to specify which models in`create_model_files.sh` , `identify_best_model.sh` , `ID_best_model.R`, and `Create.BAGER.Summary.File.R`.
+ - If you would like to modify the models tested by BayesTraits from the default models in this pipeline, you will need to specify which models in`create_model_files.sh` , `identify_best_model.sh` , `ID_best_model.R`, and `Create.BAGER.Summary.File.R`.

 ## Run the Bayesian Ancestral Transcriptome Reconstruction Scripts